cs-au-dk/Artemis/docs/sections/server.rst

         Uses JavaScript events to simulate a user filling the form field as closely as possible.
         The support for text inputs is currently much more sophisticated than for checkboxes, radio buttons, and select boxes.

+        When ``simulate-js`` is used, an extra optional property ``noblur`` can be set to boolean ``true`` to stop the 'blur' (de-focus) event being triggered on this element once the injection is complete.
+This can be useful (for example) to stop auto-complete boxes being hidden when the field is deselected.

     ``simulate-gui``
         Not yet implemented.